Tamizhanban212/LLM_CV_OpenMANIPULATOR_X/README.md

 ## Introduction

-This project combines advanced Large Language Models and computer vision techniques to interact with the OpenMANIPULATOR-X robot.
+This project combines advanced Large Language Models and computer vision techniques to interact with the OpenMANIPULATOR-X robotic arm.
 The primary objective is to demonstrate how LLMs can process and interpret data to execute robotic actions.
 The system leverages vision-based feedback and pre-trained LLMs to achieve efficient manipulation tasks.

 ---